thu-vis/FSLDiagnotor/readme.md

 ## Introduction

 FSLDiagnotor is a visual analysis tool for ensemble few-shot learning.
-It supports users to 1) find a subset of diverse and cooperative learners that well predict the sample collections and 2) remove low-quality shots and recommending necessary new shots to adequately represent the sample collection.
+It supports users to 1) find a subset of diverse and cooperative learners that well predict the sample collections and 2) remove low-quality shots and recommend necessary new shots to adequately represent the sample collection.
 A video demo is available at [here](https://repo.vicayang.cc/Diagnosing_Ensemble_Few_Shot_Classifiers/video.html).

 ## Quick start